 ABOUT THE AUTHOR:

-Paul J. Hedlund is a senior partner and trial lawyer for the national law firm of Baum Hedlund Aristei & Goldman which handles major transportation accidents and pharmaceutical drug product liability cases.
+Paul J. Hedlund is a senior shareholder and trial lawyer for the national law firm of Baum Hedlund Aristei & Goldman which handles major transportation accidents and pharmaceutical drug product liability cases.
 Paul focuses his practice on commercial transportation accidents including, aviation, bus, train and truck crashes.
 He received his degree in Mechanical Engineering from the University of Michigan and his law degree from UCLA.